 How to Declare an Abstract Class?

-We can declare an abstract class below, which has abstract methods and concrete methods.
+We can declare an abstract class below, with abstract and concrete methods.

 Rules:

-- An abstract class can not be instantiated means you can not create an object of an abstract class.
+• An abstract class can not be instantiated, which means you can not create an object of an abstract class.
 To use an abstract class, you must create another class that extends an abstract class and implements all the abstract methods.
 After implementation, you can create an object of the child class to call the abstract methods or parent class and implement methods of the child class.

 Why can’t you create the object of the abstract class?

 Abstract classes are not complete because they have incomplete methods (abstract methods) with no method body.
 What will happen if you can create an object and call an abstract method in Java programming language because those methods don’t have any implementation?
-And the other thing is an object, which is concrete, but an abstract class is a template.
-So to create an object, you have to extend an abstract class and build a completely implemented class; after that, you can create the object.
+The other thing is an object, which is concrete, but an abstract class is a template.
+So, to create an object, you have to extend an abstract class and build a completely implemented class; after that, you can create the object.

 Let’s take an example for understanding.